 What you need for replacing the blade is just a little time and some of your tool – it can be found in most DIY tool boxes.

 How?
-Continue to read and you’ll find that it’s not a difficult task and you can accomplish it without any expert attention.
+Stay with us and you’ll find out it’s not a difficult task and you can accomplish it without any expert attention.

-The most important thing before even starting with the changing make sure that your saw is unplugged!
+The most important thing before you even start changing is to make sure your saw is unplugged!

 Forgetting to unplug your saw before starting blade replacement can cause serious injuries!